Migrate data with Object Storage

 s3://[YOUR-BUCKET-NAME]/

-Migrate data from the Object Storage to the Cloud Hadoop HDFS
+Migrate data from Object Storage to Cloud Hadoop HDFS

-You can move the migrated data in the Object Storage to the Cloud Hadoop HDFS.
+You can move the migrated data in Object Storage to Cloud Hadoop HDFS.

-For more information on connection to the edge node, see the Connection to Cluster Node via SSH guide.
+For more information on how to access the edge node, see Connect to a cluster node through SSH guide.

 2. Check access

-Use the following command to check if the edge node can access the Object Storage bucket.
+Use the following command to check if the edge node can access Object Storage bucket.

 [sshuser@e-001-hadoop-example-hd ~]$ hadoop fs -ls hdfs://hadoop-example/